An example of ARROW advocating for gender-responsive climate policies and programmes is the Gender Action and Climate Champions Academy (GCA).

 The Kaleidoscope Collective is another example of us working towards ensuring access to Sexual and Reproductive Health Rights and Justice (SRHRJ), especially comprehensive abortion care for all in the Global South.
 We engage with our partners from India, Nepal, Kenya, and Benin, along with ARROW, Global Fund for Women, MAMA Network, and Women’s Global Network for Reproductive Rights (WGNRR).

-The “Right Here Right Now” is another project that empowers young people to advocate for their SRHR, while efforts to promote Comprehensive Sexuality Education ensure that young people have accurate and age-appropriate information about their bodies and rights.
+The “Right Here Right Now” is another project that empowered young people to advocate for their SRHR, while efforts to promote Comprehensive Sexuality Education ensure that young people have accurate and age-appropriate information about their bodies and rights.
 Additionally, ARROW leads initiatives to end female genital mutilation/cutting in Asia, demonstrating its commitment to addressing critical SRHR issues.

 Read more about ARROW’s work, and how we work on the intersections of gender equality and SRHR through our four domains of change.